kiudee/cs-ranking/docs/intro.rst

 Dependencies
 ------------
-CS-Rank depends on Tensorflow, Keras, NumPy, SciPy, matplotlib, scikit-learn, scikit-optimize, joblib and tqdm.
+CS-Rank depends on Tensorflow, Keras, NumPy, SciPy, matplotlib, scikit-learn, joblib and tqdm.
 For data processing and generation you will also need PyGMO, H5Py and pandas.